parashardhapola/scarf/docs/source/vignettes/merging_datasets.md

 ds
 ```

-If we have a look at the cell attributes table, we can clearly see the that the sample identity is shown in the `ids` coloumn. preapend to the barcode.
+If we have a look at the cell attributes table, we can clearly see the that the sample identity is shown in the `ids` coloumn, prepended to the barcode.

 ```python
 ds.cells.head()